-All individuals seeking IRB approval for research proposals must pass the NIH Research Ethics Training on Protecting Human Research Participants (for those with up-to-date CITI certification, please see the note below).
-All research team members involved in data collection or with access to the data MUST complete the training and submit the certificate of completion prior to approval of a research proposal.
+All individuals seeking IRB approval for research proposals must pass the NIH Research Ethics Training on Protecting Human Research Participants.
+All research team members involved in data collection or with access to the data MUST complete the training and submit the certificate of completion along with the protocol proposal prior to approval of a research project.

 The training will take between 1 and 3 hours to complete, depending upon your reading speed and familiarity level with research ethics.